What is the Energy Charter Treaty and how has it been amended?

 Critics of the ECT say the threat of legal action could deter governments from enacting clean energy policies that are vital to achieving international climate goals.

-EU countries formally adopted a decision on May 30 to withdraw from the Treaty, although it will allow member states to remain part of the ECT, if they choose.
+In May, European Union formally adopted a decision to withdraw from the Treaty as a bloc, although it will allow member states to remain part of the ECT, if they choose.

 Here are some key features of the ECT: